-As criminal defense attorneys in Charleston, South Carolina, we’ve helped clients who had an outstanding warrant for their arrest in South Carolina.
+As criminal defense attorney in Mt Pleasant and Charleston, South Carolina, we’ve helped clients who had an outstanding warrant for their arrest in South Carolina.
 If there’s a warrant out for you and you get stopped for a minor traffic violation, you could get arrested on the way to an important meeting and have your car impounded.
 Depending on when you get arrested such as in the evening or on a weekend, you could spend a few nights in jail.
 In this article, we explain what you should do if there is an outstanding warrant for your arrest in South Carolina and about turning yourself into the police.

 What Should I Do if There’s a Warrant Out for Me in South Carolina?